 No detectable treatment.
 The smoky color of the quartz and the iron inclusions are natural.
 Statement based on lapidary observation; no formal gemological certification.

-Lodolite has solid three-dimensional inclusions within the glassy matrix.
-Dyed quartz has no internal color depth: the pigmentation is on the surface or in fractures.
-Under magnification, the difference is immediate.
+Lodolite has three-dimensional solid inclusions within the glassy matrix.
+A dyed quartz has no internal depth of color: the pigmentation is on the surface or in fractures.